 A Reliable Source of Fluoride

-Even if this mineral can be found in various food and in drinking water, dental care experts highly recommend that you have a much better source of fluoride.
-This is where fluoride treatment here at Malouf Dental comes in.
+Even if this mineral can be found in various foods and in drinking water, dental care experts highly recommend that you have a much better source of fluoride.
+At Malouf Dental, fluoride is provided in our dental treatments.
 Your trusted dentist in Brisbane can apply a controlled amount of a strong fluoride-containing substance on your teeth.
 This is an excellent way to strengthen your teeth and protect yourself from the grave consequences of tooth decay.

 Moreover, after getting Fluoride Treatment, some fluoride ions stay with the saliva in your mouth.
 The presence of these molecules neutralises the adverse effects of acid produced by bacteria thriving inside your mouth.
 As a result, your teeth get extra protection from further damage.